MIT-Senseable-City-Lab/octopus-documentation/docs/cases/case3.md

 ## Conclusion

-[UPDATE]

 Good work!
-This guide has shown you how to use the octopus to monitor air quality with a mobile deployment.
-By only using the base of the octopus device, you are able to measure hyperlocal air quality levels!
-Are you ready for the next challenge? 😉
+This guide has shown you how to use the octopus to build an image classification model to classify flowers in your environment.
+By utilizing the opportunities of EdgeAI technologies, your small Octopus is able to classify flowers and change colors based on what it "sees"! 😉

-We encourage you to have a look at the next use cases 3 to explore new projects with urban sensing and the use of EdgeAI.

-Please leave a comment in the GitHub repo if you have any feedback for Use Case 2 😊
+Please leave a comment in the GitHub repo if you have any feedback for Use Case 3 😊

 ---